ethereum/solidity-website/src/posts/2020-06-09-solidity-summit-recap.md

 - Enhance collaboration possibilities via an easier chat or interaction interface (chatting via Gitter got messy at some point)
 - Clearly state the goals or preferred outcomes of each discussion round beforehand

-Furthermore, participants wished for more breaks and some prefered a conference to take place on the weekend instead of during the week.
+Furthermore, participants wished for more breaks and some preferred a conference to take place on the weekend instead of during the week.

 Last but not least, we asked if you would attend Solidity Summit again: **100% said yes!**